danOGUK/Game/README.md

-This game is developed by Dan Boyden 2022.
+This game.io is developed by Dan Boyden 2022.